 Low-Fat Diets can Impair Testosterone

-One of the biggest contributors to obesity today was the commonly held belief that dietary fat contributes to obesity.
-Today, medical literature clearly shows that processed sugars and carbohydrates are the biggest nutritional factors of obesity, but fat still gets a bad rap.
-Smart consumption of Unsaturated and Polyunsaturated Fats, combined with the restriction of unhealthy fats such as Saturated Fat and Transfats is healthy for the body and also promotes normalized Testosterone Production.
-That’s because fat is a necessary ingredient for the production of Testosterone and other important hormones.
-In one case, research has shown that after two months of a low-fat diet, Free and Total Testosterone in the bloodstream drop an average of 12%.
+One of the most significant contributors to obesity today was the commonly held belief that dietary fat contributes to obesity.
+Today, the medical literature clearly shows that processed sugars and carbohydrates are the most significant nutritional factors for obesity, but fat still gets a bad rap.
+Smart consumption of unsaturated and polyunsaturated fats, combined with the restriction of unhealthy fats such as saturated fat and trans-fats is healthy for the body and also promotes normalized Testosterone Production.
+That’s because fat is a necessary ingredient for the production of Testosterone and other essential hormones.
+In one case, research has shown that after two months of a low-fat diet, Free and Total Testosterone in the bloodstream drops an average of 12%.

 Vitamin D Necessary for Testosterone Synthesis